FREQUENTLY ASKED QUESTIONS ABOUT CRTIFICATION

 Do I have to be currently operating housing to be an Associate?

-All houses are required to have 60% occupancy for 60 days prior to the on-site review.
+No. We offer both full certification and preliminary certification.
+In order to be eligible for full certification all houses are required to have 60% occupancy for 60 days prior to the on-site review.

-We do support potential operators of recovery housing in other ways.
+We also support potential operators of recovery housing in other ways.
 You may contact us for brief advice and support, attend trainings and conferences to learn more about recovery housing, or be connected to a current Associate for guidance on a particular topic.

 When are fees due?